Varicose Veins Stages: From Early Signs to Advanced Treatment

 Risk Factors for Varicose Veins

-• Prolonged standing or sitting: Occupations that require prolonged standing or sitting can increase the risk.
+• Prolonged Standing or Sitting: Occupations involving long hours of standing or sitting increase the risk significantly.

 When to Consult a Doctor